adamedx/autographps-sdk/ROADMAP.md

 ## To-do items -- prioritized

+* Adaptive progress meter?
+* View for graph application
 * Should add Add-GraphApplicationCertificate
 * Should add Remove-GraphApplicationCertificate
 * Should implement certificate update using addkey / removekey: https://docs.microsoft.com/en-us/graph/api/application-addkey?view=graph-rest-1.0&tabs=http
 * Remove use of New-GraphConnection from within static methods and replace with internal version that is still mockable.
-* Restore Connect-Graph from Connect-GraphApi
 * Make set-graphapplicationconsent idempotent (read grants / roles first, only add those that don't exist)
 * When invoke-graphrequest creates an object through post, it should add the id to the uri for the itemcontext
 * Add Start-GraphDeltaJob
-* Add Get-LastGraphResponse with view parameters, remove LASTGRAPHITEMS
 * Add output types to as many commands as possible
 * Add batching support
 * Add more command help